-CHS 21 Project A/Prof Andrew Geering A/Prof John Thomas Dr Kathy Crew 21) 3-D imaging of badnaviral replication structures Badnaviruses are some of the most common viral pathogens in the tropics and infect a range of economically important plants such as banana, citrus, cacao, sugarcane and yam.
+A/Prof John Thomas

+Dr Kathy Crew

+21) 3-D imaging of badnaviral replication structures

+Badnaviruses are some of the most common viral pathogens in the tropics and infect a range of economically important plants such as banana, citrus, cacao, sugarcane and yam.
 Very little information is available on the replication strategies they use but an important advance has been made by our group with the discovery of replication structures (viroplasms) in the cytoplasm of infected cells.
-This project, a collaboration between QAAFI and the Centre for Electron Microscopy and Microanalysis, will utilize cryosectioning and transmission electron microscopy to image multiple layers of an infected cell, which will then be integrated using software to construct a 3-D image of the cell including the replication structures, with the ultimate aim of dissecting out these structures using laser technology for analysis of protein and nucleic acid composition.
-Advisor(s) contact A/Prof Andrew Geering, a.geering@uq.edu.au +61 7 344 32459 Associate Advisor: A/Prof John Thomas, j.thomas2@uq.edu.au +61 7 325 54393 +61 7 344 32461 Associate Advisor: Dr Kathy Crew, kathleen.crew@uq.edu.au Location Centre for Electron Microscopy and Microanalysis, Ecosciences Precinct, Dutton Park Webpage https://qaafi.uq.edu.au/profile/81/andrew-geering Useful majors Biochemistry & Molecular Biology / Microbiology
+This project, a collaboration between QAAFI and the Centre for Electron Microscopy and Microanalysis, will utilize cryosectioning and transmission electron microscopy to image multiple layers of an infected cell, which will then be integrated using software to construct a 3-D image of the cell including the replication structures.
+Methods will then be developed to fluorescently label the replication structures, with the ultimate aim of dissecting out these structures using laser technology for analysis of protein and nucleic acid composition.

+Advisor(s) • A

+contact • As

++6

+- A/Prof Andrew Geering, a.geering@uq.edu.au +61 7 344 32459 - Associate Advisor: A/Prof John Thomas, j.thomas2@uq.edu.au +61 7 325 54393 +61 7 344 32461 - Associate Advisor: Dr Kathy Crew, kathleen.crew@uq.edu.au

+Location Centre for Electron Microscopy and Microanalysis, Ecosciences Precinct, Dutton Park Webpage https://qaafi.uq.edu.au/profile/81/andrew-geering Useful majors Biochemistry & Molecular Biology / Microbiology